brycewray/eleventy_solo/src/posts/2020/02/so-much-for-heroes.md

 Who needs heroes?
 Not this site, I've decided.

-Of course, I'm referring to a [hero *image*](https://www.optimizely.com/optimization-glossary/hero-image/)---a massive photo or other graphic element that constitutes much if not all of the "above-the-fold" content on the typical Web site these days.
+Of course, I'm referring to a [hero *image*](https://www.optimizely.com/optimization-glossary/hero-image/)---a massive photo or other graphic element that constitutes much if not all of the "above-the-fold" content on the typical website these days.

 If you're among my few (but beloved, I assure you) regular readers and this is your latest visit since before I first issued this post, you're probably wondering, "Hey, where's the usual great, big, honkin' stock photo he always puts up here underneath the post title and all that stuff?"
 For example, it'd usually look something like this (taken from a pre-today incarnation of [this post](/posts/2019/11/curmudgeonish-2019)):